Mj23978/OpenServer/README.md

 - run `poetry install` to install packages
 - run  `docker-compose up` if you wanna store your embeddings in milvus or use serxng for searching the internet
-- run `poetry run uvicorn sam.main:app --reload` to run rest server (grpc still WIP)
+- run `poetry run uvicorn openserver.main:app --reload` to run rest server (grpc still WIP)
 - Currently ( You, Useless, Cohere, OpenAI, Llama.Cpp ) are working LLM providers For Sam and All Embeddings are working (trying to add more LLM from GPT4Free)

 ### Features